SimGamerJen/FS25_PrecisionNutrition/README.md

 * If you balance hay + silage + some protein grain → ratio closer to stage target → ADG bigger.
 * If feed runs out (pnClearFeed test) → nutrition = 0 → ADG = 0 → weights begin dropping.

-So while the animals in the pens look the same in-game, under the hood their **average weight and growth trajectory is being driven by nutrition quality**.
+So while the animals in the pens look the same in-game, under the hood, their **average weight and growth trajectory is being driven by nutrition quality**.
 Over time, this will be what drives sale value and condition.

 ---

 👉 Next steps could be:

 1. **Hook weight → sale price** so market value actually changes.
-2. **Overlay / UI panel** to show ranchers nutrition, ADG, and grass-fed status without console diving.
 4. **Add health/fertility feedbacks** (tie into Realistic Livestock deeper).